Updating Basket....

 Height: 23.4 cm

-Assaulted Body, Assaulted Faith is part of the SCM Press Studies in Trauma Theology series.
+Assaulted Body, Assaulted Faith is the first book in the SCM Press Studies in Trauma Theology series.

 Introduction: Quilting as a metaphor for the research process Part I: Designing the Quilt and Picking the Fabrics 1 Trauma and the Holy Spirit: “How do they co-exist?”
 Part II: Highlighting the Focal fabrics 2 Being named, blamed, and shamed 3 “My only experience of God was the absence of God.”
 Part III: Stitching the pieces together and quilting the whole 4 Trauma, theology, and the body 5 “God’s plan…?”
 6 What ought we do?
 Part IV: Binding the quilt 7 Ending and Beginning Anew